-ITEM 3N 18-INCH WATER MAIN HDD US 41
+ITEM 3C 18-INCH HDPE FORCE MAIN HDD

-- C. Measurement for payment for 18-inch water main HDD US 41 shall be actual linear feet of pipe installed measured horizontally at grade above the pipe line beginning and ending where the HDPE transitions to DIP along the completed water line. - D. Payment for 18-inch water main HDD US 41 shall be at the Bid Form unit price per linear foot, which payment shall be full compensation for the HDPE pipe, fittings, adapters, drilling mud, trenching, drill pit restoration, excavation (including rock, and other inorganic and organic unsuitable material), disposal of excess material, bedding material, backfill, wire line drill logs, and all other incidentals necessary to complete the installation as specified.
+- A. Measurement for payment for 18-inch HDPE force main HDD shall be actual linear feet of pipe installed measured horizontally at grade above the pipe line beginning and ending where the HDPE pipes transition to PVC pipes along the completed sewer line. - B. Payment for 18-inch HDPE force main HDD shall be at the Bid Form unit price per linear foot, which payment shall be full compensation for the HDPE pipe, fittings, adapters, drilling mud, trenching, drill pit restoration, excavation (including rock, and other inorganic and organic unsuitable material), disposal of excess material, bedding material, backfill, wire line drill logs, and all other incidentals necessary to complete the installation as specified.
+Prior to the contractor submitting for payment for any directional drills, the required drill logs specified in Section 33 05 24 must be provided.

-ITEM 30 18-INCH WATER MAIN HDD METRO PKWY
+ITEM 3D 30-INCH HDPE FORCE MAIN HDD (CASING ONLY)

-- A. Measurement for payment for 18-inch water main HDD US 41 shall be actual linear feet of pipe installed measured horizontally at grade above the pipe line beginning and ending where the HDPE transitions to DIP along the completed water line. - B. Payment for 18-inch water main HDD US 41 shall be at the Bid Form unit price per linear foot, which payment shall be full compensation for the HDPE pipe, fittings, adapters, drilling mud, trenching, drill pit restoration, excavation (including rock, and other inorganic and organic unsuitable material), disposal of excess material, bedding material, backfill, wire line drill logs, and all other incidentals necessary to complete the installation as specified.
+- A. Measurement for payment for 30-inch HDPE force main HDD (casing only) shall be actual linear feet of pipe installed measured horizontally at grade above the pipe line beginning and ending where the HDPE pipe is installed, as shown on the drawings. - B. Payment for 30-inch HDPE force main HDD (casing only) shall be at the Bid Form unit price per linear foot, which payment shall be full compensation for the HDPE pipe, drilling mud, trenching, drill pit restoration, excavation (including rock, and other inorganic and organic unsuitable material), disposal of excess material, bedding material, backfill, wire line drill logs, and all other incidentals necessary to complete the installation as specified.
+Payment for this line item shall be limited to the actual linear footage shown on the drawings.
+Prior to the contractor submitting for payment for any directional drills, the required drill logs specified in Section 33 05 24 must be provided.